CloakerSmoker/unnamed-hobby-os/README.md

 * Has a custom font (which isn't used anymore, because I'm not very good at drawing characters)
 * Support for nearly any Windows 2.0/3.1 bit-mapped font.
 What's not to love about fonts for 16 bit machines on a 64 bit one?
 * Can multitask.
 Hopefully.
 I haven't tested it beyond flashing the cursor.
+* Can display Sixel images in the terminal

 ## Boring stuff